 Yet, I became more, and more frustrated with my home UCC church.
 My pastor was a low church Disciples of Christ pastor who wasn’t very liturgical, and believed baptism, and communion were mere signs.
 My theology was growing more, and more high church.
 As I read more, and more of church history, I began to look at Roman Catholicism, and Eastern Orthodoxy as being more biblical than the UCC.
 I tried to stick it out for several years, but change was coming.

 Soon, just from reading Luther, and the Augsburg Confession, I realized how Catholic Lutheranism was.
 Lutherans affirmed both real presence in the Eucharist, and that baptism created faith.
-I loved how Lutherans kept the historical liturgy of the Catholic Mass, albeit with a few justified reforms such as removal of prayers to the saints.
+I loved how Lutherans kept the historical liturgy of the Catholic Mass, albeit with a few justified reforms such as removal of prayers to the saints, and the canon.
 While the Lutheran reformers affirmed Scripture alone as their guide, they said nothing in their faith conflicted with the Creeds, and Ecumenical Councils of the church in the Lutheran book of Confessions (Book of Concord).

 Even more, I was excited over how the foundational Lutheran confessional document, the Augsburg Confession, was peppered with references to the church fathers, and allowed for private confession before a pastor.
 Yet, Lutherans also had a biblical definition of justification.
 I knew then that I would make a better Lutheran, than a Reformed Christian.
 Nothing the Lutheran reformers taught conflicted with teachings of the Apostles, and Fathers of the ancient catholic church.
 It dawned on me suddenly, Lutheranism was thoroughly both catholic, and evangelical.